 - Univox Community

 » Get the full list of survey sites who do and don’t charge PayPal fees (and is updated frequently), here: https://forum.surveypolice.com/index.php?/topic/11127-survey-sites-that-dont-charge-paypal-fees/

 GPT (Get-Paid-To) websites who offer surveys and also don’t charge withdrawal fees for PayPal payments include:

 Alternatives to PayPal

-Pinecone Research is a surveys site that doesn’t charge withdrawal fees for cash payments, although as of 2020, they no longer offer PayPal payments as a payment option.
-Instead, they have switched to bank transfers, which provide an added benefit of receiving cash directly, instead of having to then withdraw it again from your PayPal account to bank account.
+Pinecone Research is a surveys site that doesn’t charge withdrawal fees for cash payments, although beginning in 2020, they no longer offer PayPal payments as a payment option.
+Instead, they have switched to bank transfers, which provide an added benefit of receiving cash directly, instead of having to then withdraw it again from your PayPal account and then to your bank account.

 Switching isn’t necessary

 Remember – if you enjoy taking surveys from survey panels who charges fees for making cash withdrawals, it doesn’t necessarily mean you should leave the panel.